anton-kapelyushok/jb-indexer-v3/README.md

   sync.
 - Every emitted event has a logical timestamp to prevent saving stale events

-File sync events are handled by indexer coroutine, which runs in parallel.
-It reads file content, parses it and passes parsed documents to indexManager coroutine
+File sync events are handled by `indexer` coroutine, which runs in parallel.
+It reads file content, parses it and passes parsed documents to `indexManager` coroutine

-launchIndex coroutine launches indexManager, syncFs, indexer coroutines, establishes communication between them and exposes the index via `Index` interface
+`launchIndex` coroutine launches `indexManager`, `syncFs`, `indexer` coroutines, establishes communication between them and exposes the index via `Index` interface

-launchSearchIndex accepts `Index` returned by `launchIndex` coroutine.
+`launchSearchIndex` accepts `Index` returned by `launchIndex` coroutine.
 It accepts user queries, communicates with index for possible document candidates and passes them to `searchInFile` worker pool to return exact matches.
 It exposes this functionality via `SearchEngine` interface

-To keep track search engine state `SearchEngine.indexState` is used to get state at the moment of a call, and `SearchEngine.indexStatusUpdates` to subscribe for major index events.
+To keep track search engine state `SearchEngine.indexState` is used to get state at the moment of a call, and `SearchEngine.indexStatusUpdates` to subscribe for major index events

+Search and parse behavior can be customized by implementing IndexConfig interface. `wordIndexConfig` and `trigramIndexConfig` are implemented.